 Time flies, and before you know it, you’ll have lived in your house for a decade or two or three.
 If you want to remain comfortable in your home, proper maintenance is important – especially when it comes to your roof.
-We want to ensure you’re taking the best care of the roof over your head, so here are some things you should be keeping in mind:
+Although it may be time for a roof replacement after all these years, we want to ensure you’re taking the best care of the roof over your head.
+So, here are some things you should be keeping in mind:

 If your roof is over 20 years old, there’s a good chance it needs to be replaced.
 Some things will influence this, such as past roofing and ventilation, but most experts will say a common roof lasts about 20-25 years.